SublimeHaskell/SublimeHaskell/README.md

 * `SublimeHaskell: Hayoo` — search in hayoo
 * `SublimeHaskell: Auto fix` — auto fix some of warnings and/or errors (for now redundant imports and hlint hints)
 ![AutoFix](Commands/AutoFix.gif)
+* `SublimeHaskell: Rename` — rename symbol and its usages, also available in context menu and on symbol info popup
 * `SublimeHaskell: Stylish` — stylish source with `stylish-haskell`
 * `SublimeHaskell: Scan docs and infer types` — as long as scanning docs for sources and inferring types is long process, it's disabled by default, but this command can be used to scan docs and infer types for currently opened view
 * `SublimeHaskell: Check & Lint` — check/lint/check & lint opened file.
 Enable option `check_lint_fly` to [check & lint](Commands/FlyCheck.gif) on idle, rescanning actual source, so that [completions are updated](Commands/ScanContents.gif)